jackal092927/jackal092927.github.io/_publications/SocialLearning_ICML2024.md

 paperurl: 'http://jackal092927.github.io/files/social_learning_arxiv.pdf'
 ---

-# Abstract
+## Abstract

-We consider a cooperative learning scenario where a collection of networked agents with indi- vidually owned classifiers dynamically update their predictions, for the same classification task, through communication or observations of each other’s predictions.
-Clearly if highly influential vertices use erroneous classifiers, there will be a negative effect on the accuracy of all the agents in the network.
-We ask the following question: how can we optimally fix the prediction of a few classifiers so as maximize the overall accuracy in the entire network.
-To this end we consider an aggregate and an egalitarian objective function.
-We show a polynomial time algorithm for optimiz- ing the aggregate objective function, and show that optimizing the egalitarian objective function is NP-hard.
-Furthermore, we develop approximation algorithms for the egalitarian improvement.
+We study cooperative learning where networked agents, each owning a classifier for the same task, update predictions via communication or observation.
+If influential vertices rely on erroneous classifiers, accuracy degrades for the whole network.
+We ask how to optimally fix a few classifiers to maximize overall accuracy.
+We propose aggregate and egalitarian objectives, give a polynomial-time algorithm for the aggregate objective, prove the egalitarian objective is NP-hard, and design approximation algorithms for that setting.
+Mathematical analysis and experiments on synthetic and real data validate the approach.

-The performance of all of our algorithms are guaranteed by mathematical analysis and backed by experiments on synthetic and real data.
+---

+## Key Points

+- Cooperative learning over networks with agents updating predictions collaboratively
+- Polynomial-time optimization for the aggregate objective
+- NP-hardness and approximation algorithms for the egalitarian objective
+- Empirical validation on synthetic and real datasets

+---

+## Links

 [Paper](http://jackal092927.github.io/files/social_learning_arxiv.pdf)